Thinking about SDGs with university students: Action support project

 FAQ

-A. Students from different universities can apply.
+A. Students from different schools can apply.

 For any further inquiries regarding this project, please contact us by email at [email protected].